jmkoch/revbayes-site/developer/setup/eclipse.md

 2. Go to *Project > Properties*, or right click on the project name and select *Properties*.
 3. Expand *C/C++ Build* and click on *Environment*
-4. Click on the PATH entry, click *Edit...* and add `/usr/local/bin` to the end of the *Value*
+4. Click on the PATH entry, click *Edit...* and add `/usr/local/bin` to the end of the *Value* *Note: Make sure there is a colon in the path, before `/usr/local/bin`*
 ![eclipse-path](figures/eclipse-path.png "PATH Configuration")

 ### Configure the C/C++ build settings